abitabir/yordevs-quiz-night-2023/README.md

    - Formspark

 ## Part 2: CSS

+1. Which of these hex codes is part of the Yordevs branding?

+   + #AA211A
+   - #2B434C
+   - #DED45B
+   - #9D140D

 1. Meet the Yordevs duck's distant cousin.
 In the following HTML code block containing internal CSS, what hex code represents the colour of the body class?

    ```HTML